• Menu

 A classic Juice haircut with gradually short-trimmed hair on the sides, this look is special because of the flawless straight sharp low line that crosses the top of the head.

-37. High Top Haircut
+37. High Top Hairstyles for Men

 Source